neefrehman/manyworlds/README.md

 ### See experiment: [manyworlds.neef.co](https://manyworlds.neef.co/)

-(The site is quite GPU intensive.
-Try running it in a smaller window if the framerate is low)

 ## Project setup

 This project is a simple single-page app built with TypeScript & Preact, and bundled with Snowpack & esbuild.
 The WebGL scene is rendered by a [custom renderer component](https://github.com/neefrehman/manyworlds/blob/main/src/components/WebGL/Renderer.tsx) that uses React/Preact hooks to create and manage a WebGL context.
 The renderer can accept shader [uniforms](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/uniform), a fragment shader as a glsl string, and an `onFrame` callback used to update the uniforms and other attributes of the sketch.
 The interfaces for the renderer and callback props can be found in the component's file.